PPSUC-21Q039/Python_Homework/Readme.md

 > python .\main.py -p C:\Users\***\AppData\Roaming\Mozilla\Firefox\Profiles\***.default-esr -k ./keyword.txt
 ```

-The contents in the file `Keyword.txt` (Can be other filenames) should be separate by Return.
+The contents in the file `Keyword.txt` (Can be other filenames) should be separated by Return.

 If there are too many outputs, you can redirect to a certain file: